from hitting

 Grand Philanthropy

-In 2014, the University of Illinois, Chicago alum donated $5 million to UIC for enhancements to the athletic training facilities and baseball field, where the stadium was re-named Curtis Granderson Stadium.
-His dedication to providing thousands of Chicago youth the opportunity to play ball on a college campus is now made possible through the Chicago Baseball & Educational Academy (CBEA).
+The University of Illinois, Chicago alum donated $5 million to UIC for enhancements to the indoor athletic training facilities and baseball field, where the stadium was named Curtis Granderson Stadium.
+His dedication to providing thousands of Chicago youth the opportunity to play baseball and softball on a college campus is made possible through the Chicago Baseball & Educational Academy (CBEA).
 To learn more about all of Curtis’ philanthropic initiatives, check out his website.

 The Players Alliance

-Recognizing the inequity and under-representation of black athletes in baseball, a group of 150 current and former MLB players united to create The Player’s Alliance.
-This 501c3 non-profit is dedicated to increasing opportunities, inclusion and diversity in baseball and Curtis currently serves as the Board Chair for the TPA.
+Recognizing inequity and under-representation of black athletes in baseball, a group of current and former MLB players united to create The Player’s Alliance.
+This 501c3 non-profit is dedicated to increasing opportunities, inclusion and diversity in baseball.
+Curtis currently serves as the Board Chair for the TPA and remains very active in their activities and initiatives.

 Invested in Chicago